Meemansha-spec/EDA-with-Pandas/02_data_cleaning_README.md

 A customer without internet service cannot have internet type, online security, streaming service, online backup, or data usage.

-For customers with internet service but missing internet-related values, categorical columns are marked as `Unknown`, and missing GB download values are filled using the median of internet-service users.
+For customers with internet service but missing internet-related values, categorical columns can be marked as `Unknown`, and missing GB download values can be filled using the median of internet-service users.

 ---